Brave New World

 And what’s your advice for someone who wants to follow a media career?

-In general.
 For the rest of it, I know you’ll do plenty great.

 What are the 3 media sources you visit every single day?